The Summer of '63

 Aug 28, 2013 — It is not a marching song.
 It is not necessarily defiant.
 It is a promise: "We shall overcome someday.
 Deep in my heart, I do believe."
 It has been a civil rights song for 50 years now, heard not just in the U.S. but in North Korea, in Beirut, in Tiananmen Square, in South Africa's Soweto Township.

-Aug 19, 2013 — Yuri Kochiyama's family was part of a generation that was rounded up by the American government and forced to live behind barbed wire during World War II.
-Her later chance encounter with Malcolm X in 1963 sparked a friendship that helped inspire a lifelong commitment to activism.
+Aug 19, 2013 — Yuri Kochiyama and her family were rounded up by the American government and forced to live behind barbed wire during World War II.
+Her brief friendship with Malcolm X inspired her activism.

 Aug 1, 2013 — In the '60s, Bob Moses organized African-American sharecroppers in Mississippi for the Civil Rights movement.
 Since the 1980s, he's led the Algebra Project, teaching math to low-achieving students in underfunded public schools and advocating for quality public education as a constitutional right.

 Jul 26, 2013 — In 1963, a jazz-obsessed, college-educated black Beat poet in New York wrote a "theoretical endeavor" linking the sociopolitical and the sonic.
 A half-century later, Amiri Baraka's book remains the first of its kind — and among the most important — in African-American studies.